NancyBolstad/noroff-react-ma3/README.md

 Visit: https://nancybolstad.github.io/noroff-react-ma3/

 This is served from the master branch.
-It includes all the basic requirements for this module assignment.
+It includes all the compulsory requirements for this module assignment.

+#### Features:

+- TypeScript for development and Storybook for UI testing.
+- Routing with react-router-dom.
+- Used react-hook-form and yup for creating a simple login form.
+- Theme components via the <ThemeProvider> wrapper component, provided by Styled Components.
+- Lazy load components (with react.lazy and suspense).
+- Automated workflow: Github workflow and Netlify.

 ### 2. Netlify && staging branch [development]:

 Visit: https://zen-kalam-ccfab6.netlify.com/

 This is deployed from the staging branch.
-It includes additional features that will be included in the next release version.
+It includes additional features that will be included in the next release.

+#### Features in the next release:

+- [x] Use Fetch API service
+- [x] Access local storage
+- [ ] Dark/light mode toggle
+- [ ] Dashboard after login
+- [ ] Jest test

 ## Available Scripts